jmparatte/jm_Scheduler/README.md

 ### Study Plan

+2018-04-29: NEW - Begin with **Blink*.ino** examples.
+Theses examples demonstrate how to blink a led by replacing delay() Arduino function with rearm() jm_Scheduler method.
 - Begin with example **Clock1.ino**.
 This example demonstrates the advantage to start immediately a time display coroutine and periodically repeat it.
 - Follow with examples **Clock2.ino** and **Clock3.ino** which present other timing ways.
 - **Clock4.ino** example presents a usefully **jm_Scheduler** technical: changing dynamically the function to execute.